mohamed-taman/Flight-Advisor/README.md

 |- src/main/java - org.siriusxi.htec.fa (package)
   |- FlightAdvisorApplication.java --> The main starting point of the application.
   |- api --> Contains All REST API controllers that receive requests from the client,
-             to process the that request, and finally return appropriate responses.
+             to process that request, and finally, return appropriate responses.
   |- repository --> All the database entities CRUD management services.
   |- domain --> Domain contains all the database modeled entities,
                 all request and response DTOs, as well as the mappers.
   |- infra --> Contains all the configurations, exceptions, security management,
                and support utilities to the system.
   |- service --> Contains all the system business login,
-                 recives calls from Controllers, call repository to retrieve and manage data, then process them to returned them back to Controllers.
+                 receives calls from Controllers, call repository to retrieve and manage data, then process them to return them to Controllers.
 ```
 Now, as we have learned about different system layers, then let's start.